 Concessions offered for

 I offer a free initial session for you to get to know me and for me to explain how I can help you.
-If you decide to continue to work with me, the fees are:
+If you decide to work with me, the fees are:

 - Zoom counselling: £40